Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ExportTiles/README.md

 ## Additional information

 ArcGIS tiled layers do not support reprojection, query, select, identify, or editing.
-Visit the [ArcGiS Online Developer's portal](https://developers.arcgis.com/java/latest/guide/layer-types-described.htm#ESRI_SECTION1_BAA7882E7A7E4DE3AF4E9F137FA78279) to Learn more about the characteristics of ArcGIS tiled layers.
+See the [Layer types](https://developers.arcgis.com/qt/layers/#layer-types) discussion in the developers guide to learn more about the characteristics of ArcGIS tiled layers.

 ## Tags